INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 <sup>1 </sup>The INSPIRE-multilinguality RC is mandatory for all data sets that contain information in more than one natural language.

 Future versions of this specification may include further conformance classes, in particular for
-- direct access download, and
+- direct access download,
-- quality of service.
+- quality of service, and
+- support for additional CRS.

 The target of all requirements classes are “Web APIs”.
 Conformance with this specification shall be assessed using all the relevant conformance test cases specified in [Annex A (normative)](#ats) of this specification.